yuxihe/SelfDrivingCarProj/P3-CarND-BehavioralCloning/writeup_template.md

 The first existing well-known model I tried was the LeNet model(http://yann.lecun.com/exdb/lenet/), I thought this model might be appropriate because it performed well on many classification problems, and since figuring out steering angle can also be treated as a similar issue.
 I trained the model with the data set I mentioned above.
 After 5 epochs, on the first track, the car went straight to the lake.
 I added some pre-processing steps.
 A new Lambda layer was introduced to normalize the input images to zero means.
 This step allows the car to move a little bit further, but it didn't get to the first turn.
 Another Cropping layer was then introduced, to choose only the portion that is useful for predicting a steering After these 2 steps, the first turn was almost there, but not quite.

-I think the bad performance of the LeNet model on this driving steering angle prediction is mainly because the steering angle is a continous value, which might not be easily classified to one of the category.
+I think the unsatisfied performance of the LeNet model on this driving steering angle prediction is mainly because the steering angle is a continous value, which might not be easily classified to one of the category.

 Then I tried a more powerfull model: NVIDIA Autonomous Car Group model(https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
 I only added an output layer at the end to have a single output.
 This time the car sucessfully did its first complete track, but there were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, more training data was needed.
 I augmented the data by flipping the same image and taking the opposite sign of the steering measurement to help with the left turn bias (model.py line 43 - 49).
 In addition to that, I also used the left and right camera images with a correction factor on the angle to help the car go back to the center lane with more soft or sharp turn (model.py lines 29 - 41).